SYNOPSIS

 --all

 Update all installed packages except for tlmgr itself.
-Thus, if updates to tlmgr itself are present, this will simply give an error, unless also the option --force or --self is given.
+If updates to tlmgr itself are present, this gives an error, unless also the option --force or --self is given.
 (See below.)

 In addition to updating the installed packages, during the update of a collection the local installation is (by default) synchronized to the status of the collection on the server, for both additions and removals.

 This means that if a package has been removed on the server (and thus has also been removed from the respective collection), tlmgr will remove the package in the local installation.
 This is called ``auto-remove'' and is announced as such when using the option --list.
-This auto-removal can be suppressed using the option --no-auto-remove.
+This auto-removal can be suppressed using the option --no-auto-remove (not recommended, see option description).

 Analogously, if a package has been added to a collection on the server that is also installed locally, it will be added to the local installation.
 This is called ``auto-install'' and is announced as such when using the option --list.
-This auto-installation can be suppressed using the option --no-auto-install.
+This auto-installation can be suppressed using the option --no-auto-install (also not recommended).

 An exception to the collection dependency checks (including the auto-installation of packages just mentioned) are those that have been ``forcibly removed'' by you, that is, you called tlmgr remove --force on them.
 (See the remove action documentation.)
 To reinstall any such forcibly removed packages use --reinstall-forcibly-removed.